Oladipin/yoga-club/README.md

 - Welcome Section
   - The welcome section contains two parts

-1. A welcome note to describe and introduce users to the club
+1. A welcome note to describe and introduce users to the club.
 2. A cover image which shows some ladies in a yoga session.

 ![Picture of five ladies during a yoga session](documentation/welcome.PNG)